 I like their tagline: Heroic System Recovery For Mere Mortals.

 And that is exactly the best part about Super-Duper.
 I’m a photographer.
-I have *other* stuff to do than figure out software programs and set them up.
+I have other* stuff to do than figure out software programs and set them up.
 Super-Duper is very easy to use.
 I have Super-Duper set up to make a cloned copy of my hard drive at 3am every night.
 And I can sleep safe and sound.
 It’s done for me.

 As I mentioned at the start of this article – there are other ways of doing this, and other software options.
 These are what I am using right now to safeguard me from that heart-stopping moment when I realize my computer is gone, or my hard drive is just clicking away, not responding.
 Right now, these are minor annoyances compared to what could be – devastating loss.
 I can cope and recover without much drama.

 It don’t think it is often that I am prescriptive in my advice … well, except when it comes to shooting in RAW, and shooting in manual exposure mode.
 Aside from that, I know there are many ways of working.
 Tastes vary.
 Intended results vary.
 Artistic intent varies.
 However …

 … I strongly feel that if you haven’t set up something similar to what is described in this article, you are courting disaster.
 You *have to* do something about this where there is no possible gap where computer failure or loss of a computer is devastating to you as a digital photographer.
 And you have to do it now.
 The options are so easy to use, and so seamless, that there is no excuse.
 You have to.

 Thanks Neil for that informative post – I do make back-ups (not frequently enough), but a web-based solution like DropBox sounds like a really good idea – will give it a try!

 Love the title pic – Blade Runner remains my favourite Sci-Fi flick.